HarrySng/goCMIP6/README.md

 # To Do

-1. Remove annual-monthly split form mbcn.R
-2. Add moving-windows to mbcn.R
-3. Test for one-file and multi-file scenario (for ex.
+1. Test for one-file and multi-file scenario (for ex.
 CanESM5 vs NorESM2-LM)
-4. Build email alerts within the job to update progress.
+2. Build email alerts within the job to update progress.

 <br/>